Reading Time: 6 minutes

 This article is not the place to go into detail about every bodybuilding supplement, but a few supplements that I would recommend to an aspiring bodybuilder or figure competitor are:

--For general health, I recommend Vitamin B, C, D, and Omega 3
+-I recommend Vitamin B, C, D, and Omega 3 for general health.

--For fat loss, I recommend Carnitine and Caffeine
+-I recommend Carnitine and Caffeine for fat loss.

 5) What type of mindset is needed to do bodybuilding?